Rokaya-Maged/Ai-assignment/README.md

-# Ai-assignment
+# 🤖 AI Assignment

-# Library System – Prolog Assignment
+# 📚 Library System – Prolog Assignment

-## Overview
+## 📌 Overview

-This assignment implements several queries for a university library system using Prolog.
+This assignment implements several queries for a university **library system using Prolog**.
-The program works with the provided file `library_data.pl`, which contains facts about students, books, borrowed books, topics, and ratings.
+The program works with the provided file `library_data.pl`, which contains facts about **students, books, borrowed books, topics, and ratings**.

 The goal is to write predicates that analyze this data and answer specific questions about the library.

 ---

-## Data Facts
+## 🗂️ Data Facts

 The system uses the following facts: